bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 1. Prepare your environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build the documentation, follow the instructions in :ref:`devguide_setup`
+To build the documentation, follow the instructions in :ref:`contributor_guide_setup`
 and make sure you have activated the ``bkdev`` environment in your console:

 .. code-block:: sh